nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Obsidian Hotkeys.md

 - Text Format: UPPERCASE all words in selected text → Alt + Shift + A
 - Excalidraw.
 Convert empty note to Excalidraw Drawing → Alt + Shift + X
 - Excalidraw.
 Copy markdown link for selected element to clipboard → Alt + Shift + C
 - Excalidraw.
-Create a new drawing - In a new pane → Ctrl + Alt + Shift + E  #anki
+Create a new drawing - In a new pane → Ctrl + Alt + Shift + E  #status/🃏ankify
 - Excalidraw.
 Insert link to file → Ctrl + Alt + Shift + K
 - Excalidraw.
 Toggle between excalidraw & markdown mode → Alt + Shift + M
 - Excalidraw.
 Open an existing drawing - In a new pane → Alt + Shift + O